klkode/cthulhu-character-vault/README.md

 ]
 ```

-**GET /characters/:id**
+**POST /characters/**

-- Get character by id
+- Logged in user can add a new character

 Parameters:
 - user_id: user's id
-- character_id: character's id as number
+- token: JWT of the logged in user
-- token:  JWT used to verify user
+- character: object containing character data

 Response:
 ```